chaytanc/chaytanc.github.io/pages/WarAndWelfare.md

 ---
 nav_exclude: true
 layout: page
 title: War and Welfare: Economics of American Prosperity during WWII
 permalink: /warandwelfare
 ---
 **War and Welfare:**

-**How the Birth of the Military Industrial Complex Simultaneously Birthed the Largest, Most Economically Prosperous, Welfare System America Has Ever Seen**
+**How the Birth of the Military Industrial Complex Simultaneously Birthed the Largest, Most Economically Prosperous Welfare System America Has Ever Seen**

 Chaytan Inman